 Did Churchill Praise Hitler?

-The film “Judgment at Nuremberg” suggests that Churchill “praised Hitler” right after the Munich Pact, which would seem an odd time for Churchill to be singing the praises of the Führer.
+The film “Judgment at Nuremberg” suggests that Churchill offered praise to Hitler.
+This came right after the Munich Pact, which would seem an odd time for Churchill to be singing the praise of the Führer.
 What’s the story? —K.C., Washington

-In a speech to the Reichstag in early November 1938, Hitler had attacked Churchill and others who had objected to the Munich Pact by name and describing them as “warmongers.”
-Replying in the House of Commons on 6 November, Churchill said:
+In a speech to the Reichstag in early November 1938, Hitler attacked Churchill and others who had objected to the Munich Pact.
+He mentioned names and described them as warmongers.
+Churchill replied in the House of Commons on 6 November.
+He expressed surprise that the “head of a great State” should attack private Members of Parliament.

-What Churchill then said has often been quoted out of context to suggest that he was an admirer of Hitler.
-A partial quotation is in Churchill by Himselfthe “People” chapter, Hitler, page 346.
+What Churchill said next is often been quoted out of context to suggest it was in praise of Hitler.
+Whether this is your reference to Judgment at Nuremberg I’m not sure.
+A partial quotation is in Churchill by Himself, page 346.
 But just so there’s no doubt, I have supplied all the words represented by ellipses in my book:

 I have always said that if Great Britain were defeated in war I hoped we should find a Hitler to lead us back to our rightful position among the nations.
 I am sorry, however, that he has not been mellowed by the great success that has attended him.
 The whole world would rejoice to see the Hitler of peace and tolerance, and nothing would adorn his name in world history so much as acts of magnanimity and of mercy and of pity to the forlorn and friendless, to the weak and poor.

-In common with most English men and women, I should like nothing better than to see a great, happy, peaceful Germany in the vanguard of Europe.
 Let this great man search his own heart and conscience before he accuses anyone of being a warmonger.
 The whole peoples of the British Empire and the French Republic earnestly desire to dwell in peace side by side with the German nation.
 But they are also resolved to put themselves in a position to defend their rights and long-established civilizations.
 They do not mean to be in anybody’s power.
-If Herr Hitler’s eye falls upon these words I trust he will accept them in the spirit of candour in which they are uttered.

 1. Thanks for clarifying Churchill’s statement.
 That one always bugged me since I heard it in Judgement at Nuremberg.